The Best Banh Mi in Hoi An (Updated 2023)

 Gio Thu – The Vietnamese version of headcheese, where parts of the animal that are less desirable such as the tails, skin, tendon, and meat from the head are cooked down to release their gelatin.
 When cooled, the resulting Gio Thu is sliced thin and used as a cold cut.

 Thit Nuong – Pieces of pork are cut and marinated and then grilled over charcoal.
 The meat can come from different parts of the animal and are dependent on the chef.
 The texture is dry, and the flavour is sweet and savoury with a wonderful flavour from coals.

 Xa Xiu – Barbequed pork that is very similar in style to Chinese char siu.
-Once again, the cuts of meat used depend on the chef.
+Once again, the cuts of meat used will depend on the chef.